Cryptogenic/PS4-Playground-3.55/README.md

 I attempted to make the PID and Modules work together, however a segfault seems to block it every time, so before adding many more features, I plan to implement CTurt's JuSt-ROP and stabalize the exploit more.

 You may also get two different PID's in succession when running Basic Eval, this is because WebKit is actually split into two processes.
 For more information, check out CTurt's article "Introduction to PS4's security, and userland ROP".

+As pointed out by B7U3 C50SS at PSXHax.com, removing the hashtag from the end of the URL seems to help in regards to crashing and receiving blank pages, this has now been implemented into the official branch.

 # Special Thanks To
 Fire30 - The porting of the WebKit Exploit to PS4